 Although there had been experimental television broadcasts since the 1920s, public television broadcasting began on 17 October 1956 in Sydney and 4 November 1956 in Melbourne.
 Five stations were operating in time to televise the opening ceremony of the 1956 Olympic Games in Melbourne on 22 November.
 Television advertising was to present new opportunities for advertisers, including food manufacturers.>Television in Australia

 The 1956 Olympic Games changed the restaurant scene in Melbourne.
 Despite an initial suggestion that shearers’ cooks should introduce visiting athletes to true Aussie tucker, (see Charmaine O’Brien’s Flavours of Melbourne ), the Olympic Committee recruited international chefs to work at the Olympic Village.
 Many stayed to open restaurants.
 Perhaps the most renowned was Hermann Schneider, who went on to open Melbourne’s Two Faces restaurant.

-Sunbeam Australia launched the ‘Pop-Up’ toaster, ‘Electric Frypan’ and ‘Ironmaster’.
+In 1955, Sunbeam Australia launched their pop-up’ toaster, electric frypan and ‘Ironmaster’.
 The Sunbeam electric frypan, which became an essential in the 1950s suburban kitchen, was invented in the USA in 1953.
-It was a square cast-aluminum pan with a built-in heating element and a black plastic handle with a heat control.
 Variations of the pop-up toaster had been around in the USA since the 1920s, but became more popular with the widespread use of sliced bread.
+More

 The Choo-Choo Bar was originally made by Plaistowe in Western Australia.
 Hearsay suggests it arrived in the early 1950s – it was certainly advertised by 1954.
 The wrapper of the chewy liquorice-flavoured toffee bar originally depicted a train being driven by a very non-PC gollywog.
 Choo-Choos were discontinued sometime in the 1990s after Nestlé acquired Plaistowe, but were revived after Lagoon Confectioners purchased the brand in 2007.
 More